-This distinction matters because helps you determine which method you need to employ in order to achieve the desired results.
+And this distinction helps you determine which method you need to employ in order to achieve the desired results.

 Confusing the two – or ineffectively combining the two – will likely lead to subpar results.
 It’s worth considering the difference in order to choose the right method (and writer) for your project.

-With copywriting, the primary goal is to convert traffic into leads and sales.
+In contrast, the primary goal of SEO copywriting is to convert traffic into leads and sales.

-This is supported by the fact that when I casually surveyed a Facebook group of SEO experts on what SEO copywriting is, I came back with some very different answers:
+This is supported by the variety of answers I received when I casually surveyed a Facebook group of SEO experts on what SEO copywriting is:

 Some SEO pros said the two types of writing are one and the same.